AndRechber/mh-z19/README.md

 ```

 ### Raspberry Pi Hint
-When running with Raspberry Pi it is necessary to stop serial-getty@<serial port>.service
+When running with Raspberry Pi disable console via serialport by removing 'console=serial0,115200' from /boot/cmdline.txt for access to /dev/serial0
-Stop for serial port /dev/serial0: sudo systemctl stop serial-getty@serial0.service

 ## MHZ19.TestTool
 This is a console test tool for testing the library.